mothur/mothur.github.io/_wiki/mothur_v.1.26.0.md

 ---
-title: 'Mothur v.1.26.0'
+title: 'mothur v.1.26.0'
 redirect_from: '/wiki/Mothur_v.1.26.0.html'
 ---
 We are happy to announce the release of [mothur v.1.26.0](mothur_v.1.26.0).
 We have added a improvements to a number of commands to make them faster and easier to use.
-We\'ve also added several new commands for you to try out.
+We've also added several new commands for you to try out.
 Of particular note is [get.coremicrobiome](get.coremicrobiome), which will tell you how many OTUs are observed in varying numbers of samples for different